fluentmigrator/documentation/snippets/supported-databases.md

 DB2 | DB2 |
 DB2 iSeries | DB2 iSeries | DB2

+- <sup>(1)</sup> All integration tests ran without error against an SQL Server 2019 using the SqlServer2016 dialect.
-- <sup>1)</sup> All integration tests ran without error against an SQL Server 2017 using the SqlServer2016 dialect.
+- <sup>(2)</sup> All integration tests ran without error against an SQL Server 2017 using the SqlServer2016 dialect.